zuffdaddy/war-in-takistan/tpwcas/readme.txt

 General settings:
 * Startup hint.
 0 = no hint, 1 = hint.
 Default 1.
 * Delay (sec) before suppression functions start.
 Default 1.
 * Debugging.
-0 = no debugging, 1 = display coloured balls over any suppressed units, 2 = balls + bDetect logging.
+0 = no debugging (default), 1 = display coloured balls over any suppressed units, 2 = balls + bDetect logging.
 * Text debug rate (Hz).
-0 = no text debugging.
-10 = text is refeshed 10 times per second (default).
+0 = no text debugging (default).
+10 = text is refeshed 10 times per second.
 100 = text is refreshed 100 times/sec - this will look very smooth but will use significant CPU if many units are on a map.

 Bullet settings:
 * Bullet ignore radius (m).
 Bullets from a shooter closer than this will not suppress.
 Default 25.
 * Maximum bullet distance (m).
 A bullet further than this from its shooter will not suppress.
 Set larger if you plan on doing a lot of sniping - but may impact performance.
-Default 800
+Default 800.
 * Bullet lifetime (sec). bullets still alive this long after being shot are ignored.
-Default 1
+Default 1.
 * Shot threshold.
 More shots than this will cause unit to drop/crawl.
 Default 10.
 * Pistol and SMG ammo to ignore.
 Add custom ammo (eg suppressed) or change to taste.